kyle-n/kyle-n.github.io/posts/best-new-movies-2023.md

 But reader - those people are _wrong_

 _Beau Is Afraid_ is a masterful piece of horror movie about living with and loving an abusive narcissist.

-It's a kind of person I am unfortunately familiar with.
-There is Someone in my extended family and friends who matches Beau's mom to a T [^1]. _Beau Is Afraid_ was like a documentary of that Someone: the coy hints of displeasure, eidetic memory of wrongs against them, guilt trips, dizzying mood swings, paranoia, and conditional, easily withdrawn affection.
+If you've ever known someone like this, _Beau Is Afraid_ plays like a documentary: the coy hints of displeasure, eidetic memory of wrongs against them, guilt trips, dizzying mood swings, paranoia, and conditional, easily withdrawn affection.

-[^1]: It is not my mother, who is kind and thoughtful and cooked me a delicious soup last time I visited home.

 As the film critic David Ehrlich put it, "Anyone who would sooner die for their mom than answer the phone when she calls should probably mix a few Zoloft into their popcorn just to be safe."

-Christ, there's a lot of dark stuff on this list.

 ### 4: _Killers of the Flower Moon_ | ★★★★

 <YoutubeEmbed id="EG0si5bSd6I" />

 There's nobody better at depicting gangsters than Martin Scorsese.
 The guy who made _Goodfellas_, _Casino_ and _The Wolf of Wall Street_ gets criminals on a bone-deep level.
-He understands them better than they understand themselves.
 He sees their vanity, pride, egotism, chauvinism, and raw greed.
 Scorsese knows a gangster can wear any costume and live in any social class, no matter how "respectable."
 Fitting, then, he turns his attention to the American frontier.

 _Killers of the Flower Moon_ is based on a [true story](https://www.amazon.com/Killers-Flower-Moon-Murders-Random/dp/1524755931/ref=asc_df_1524755931/).
 A century ago, the Osage tribe was forced to move to a rocky, unfarmable patch of nowhere in Oklahoma.
 It was the least valuable corner of the state, right up until they found oil.